sp5wiz/Surface-pro-5-opencore/README.md

 Battery Reporting works perfectly.

+This EFI only works between High sierra 10.13 and MacOS Ventura, 13.

 please note you will need to add HoRNDIS.kext for phone tethering or UnPlugged, but i personally like to use the TP-LINK UE300 as it has a RealTek chip that doesnt need a 3rd party kext.